maram-sai-charan-reddy/Data-Analyst-Portfolio/README.md

-# Pavel Liaoshka - Data Analysis portfolio
+# Sai Charan Reddy Maram - Data Analysis portfolio
 ## About me
 Hello everyone!
-My name is Pavel, and this is my portfolio.<br>
+My name is Charan, and this is my portfolio.<br>
 I love investigating different types of data, discovering insights, and representing it with beautiful visuals.<br>
-I have a background in digital marketing and financial data analysis.<br>

 You can see more information in my [**CV**](https://github.com/paulo81818/Data-Business-Analysis-Portfolio/blob/main/Data%20Analyst%20CV.pdf).